10 common mistakes that could ruin your enrichment analysis

 Figure 2A.
 Impact of background list on the number of significant gene sets.
 100 simulations.

 Figure 2B.
-Gene sets consistently appearing as false positives include those related to cancer.
+Gene sets appearing as false positives in 100/100 simulations include those related to cancer.

 Figure 2B.
-Gene sets consistently appearing as false positives include those related to cancer.
+Gene sets appearing as false positives in 100/100 simulations include those related to cancer.

 Figure 2C.
 Impact of background list on the number of significant gene sets.
 Example dataset.
-The correct background based on the implementation of detection threshold is labelled ‘bg,’ while the incorrect whole genome background is lebelled ’bg*’.
+The correct background based on the implementation of detection threshold is labelled ‘bg’, while the incorrect whole genome background is labelled ’bg*’.

 3. Using a tool that doesn’t report enrichment scores

-FDR values can tell us whether something is statically significant, but it doesn’t directly indicate whether there will be any biological impact.
+FDR values can tell us whether something is statistically significant, but it doesn’t directly indicate whether there will be any biological impact19,20.
 For that, we need some measure of effect size.
 In enrichment analysis, we can use an enrichment score as a proxy measure of effect size.
-For rank-based tools like GSEA, the enrichment score varies from -1 to +1 denoting the distribution of genes in a gene set relative to all other genes.
-A score of 1.0 would mean that X genes in the set are the X most upregulated, while if a value is close to 0, it means the distribution of genes is close to what you might get by random chance.
-For over-representation methods like DAVID, the fold enrichment score is often quoted, which is the odds ratio of genes of a gene set in the list as compared to the background.
+For rank-based tools like GSEA, the enrichment score varies from -1 to +1 denoting the distribution of genes in a gene set relative to all other genes5.
+For a gene set composed of 15 genes, a score of 1.0 would mean that these 15 genes are the top 15 upregulated, while if a value is close to 0, it means the distribution of genes is close to what you might get by random chance.
+For over-representation methods like DAVID, the fold enrichment score is often quoted, which is the odds ratio of genes of a gene set in the foreground list as compared to the background7.
 Unfortunately, DAVID doesn’t provide the fold enrichment scores in the main results page, they are only available in the table for download.
-Many other common tools don’t even calculate the enrichment scores (looking at you clusterProfiler), which leaves researchers in the dark about their effect sizes.
-Tools that do provide enrichment scores include ShinyGO (web) (18), GSEA (5) and fgsea (fora) (6).
+Many other common tools don’t provide enrichment scores (for example clusterProfiler), which leaves researchers with no information about their effect sizes.
+Tools that do provide enrichment scores include ShinyGO (web)21, GSEA5 and fgsea (fora)6.

 4. Prioritising results solely by p-value